Archly2022/ping-pong-game-in-python/README.md

 # ping-pong-game-in-python
-My version of the old popular game written in python as a beginner..
+My version of the old popular game written in python.

 import turtle
 import os